 Although the reason why is uncertain, some guesses are that the fat content in these foods are better at binding with phthalates than other foods, or because they come into contact with this chemical more during processing and packaging.
 Whatever the reason, it’s hard to refute these scientific claims when it comes to ordering out.

-How to Reduce Phthalate Exposure in Your Diet
+How to Reduce Your Phthalate Exposure

 There’s good news and bad news when it comes to avoiding phthalates.
 The bad news: this chemical is everywhere.
 Until the government and manufacturing companies make some serious bans and regulations on the use of phthalates in products, there’s no 100 percent way to remove this chemical from your life.